Share this post

 As the spinach grows past the baby stage, the stems get thicker and the flavor is more pronounced.
 This spinach is ideal for cooking.

-It can be used raw, but it really shines better cooked.
-Full-size spinach sizes can range dependant on when it is harvested.
+Full-sized spinach can be used raw, but it really shines better cooked.
+Full-size spinach sizes can range dependent on when it is harvested.
 You may see it just past the baby stage, all the way to fully mature with bunched stems.

 Mache is a also called Lamb’s Lettuce or Corn Salad.
 It is one of the more delicate tender greens.

-We will go from mild to most flavorful, starting with Mache, called Lamb’s Lettuce or Corn Salad.
+We will go from mild to most flavorful, starting with Mache, which is also called Lamb’s Lettuce or Corn Salad.
 Mache is incredibly tender with soft, velvety leaves, and as such it is best used raw.
 You don’t often put an undressed green on a plate, so toss it with a lightly flavored oil or a mild vinaigrette, salt, and pepper.
-If you use something heavier, it might not stand up on the plate.
+If you use a heavier dressing, it might not stand up on the plate since the leaves are so delicate.

 Arugula is best used raw or slightly wilted.
 It can also be pureed into sauces or made into an alternative pesto.

-We have arugula, it has a little peppery bite to it at the end.
-It’s great wilted, it really shines as a center of the plate green item, not necessarily as a salad.
+Next, we have arugula, it has a little peppery bite to it at the end.
+It’s great wilted, it really shines as a center of the plate green item, not necessarily just as a salad.
 Consider setting your grilled fish on top of raw, vinaigrette dressed arugula.
 The residual heat will wilt it down just a little bit.

 Pictured here is salmon with wilted arugula and mache.